Chrizey91/RuntimeMeshLoader/README.md

 Currently, only Windows x64 systems are supported.

 ## Supported Unreal Enginge versions
 The Plugin was tested under Unreal Engine v.
-4.25.3, however, any modern version of Unreal Engine should be compatible with it.
+4.25.3 as well as version 5 (Early Access).
+However, any modern version of Unreal Engine should be compatible with it.

 ## Installation
 Download this repository, by clicking on the green `Code`-Button in the upper right hand corner and select `Download ZIP`.